 I haven’t attended the festival since I were a wee nipper, but I remember it being a lot of fun.
 I hope to one day return as an adult.

-There’s still plenty to see and do year round (although Austraian comedian Tom Gleeson doesn’t agree).
+There’s still plenty to see and do year round (although Australian comedian Tom Gleeson doesn’t agree).

 You can tour the Australian Country Music Hall of Fame, or check out the Powerstation Museum and visit the Rocky Creek Gorge (if you fancy a drive).
 And yeah.
 Maybe pop into Gunnedah, while you’re at it.

-Only a two hour drive inland from Sydney, Goulburn makes for an ideal weekend trip, or a stopover at the very least on the drive from the NSW capital to Melbourne.
+Only a two hour drive inland from Sydney, Goulburn makes for an ideal NSW weekend getaway, or a stopover at the very least on the drive from the NSW capital to Melbourne.

 Perhaps the most fascinating thing about Goulburn is the local “lighthouse”.
 If you drive in at night, you’ll see a beacon of light sweeping across the city, from the top of a hill.

 Your first thought will be “A lighthouse?
 Um, aren’t we 100kms from the coast?”

 Turns out it’s the town’s war memorial (the Rocky Hill War Memorial is its official title), doing its part in guiding residents home.